 No.

-In ESE’s strategic plan one of the core strategies is to support social-emotional learning, health, and safety.
+In DESE’s strategic plan one of the core strategies is to support social-emotional learning, health, and safety.
 Key levers in this work include safe and supportive school climate and culture, and effective family engagement.
-ESE is committed to building out supports and policies in partnership with practitioners in the field and other state agencies to advance this work in the Commonwealth, both in and out of school.
+DESE is committed to building out supports and policies in partnership with practitioners in the field and other state agencies to advance this work in the Commonwealth, both in and out of school.
 It is our goal to promote systems and strategies that foster safe, positive, healthy, culturally competent, and inclusive learning environments and address students’ varied needs in order to improve educational outcomes for all students.

-Massachusetts will use Title IV, Part A state-level funds for staff time devoted to supporting supplemental efforts to advance ESE’s strategic priority of supporting social and emotional learning, health, and safety.
+Massachusetts uses Title IV, Part A state-level funds for staff time devoted to supporting supplemental efforts to advance DESE’s strategic priority of supporting social and emotional learning, health, and safety.
 This work will build upon ongoing efforts in this area that include but are not limited to the following:

-As previously described in Section 5.2 of this plan, ESE was selected to participate in the Collaborating States Initiative (CSI) led by the Collaborative for Academic, Social, and Emotional Learning ().
-This work involves receiving technical assistance from CASEL, as well as other states across the country, to help the state promote social and emotional learning (SEL) with the goal of creating conditions that will support statewide implementation of SEL in pre-K through high school.
+As previously described in Section 5.2 of this plan, DESE participates in the Collaborating States Initiative (CSI) led by the Collaborative for Academic, Social, and Emotional Learning (CASEL).
+This work involves receiving technical assistance from CASEL, as well as other states across the country, to help the state promote social and emotional learning (SEL) with the goal of creating conditions that support statewide implementation of SEL in pre-K through high school.

-ESE is working in collaboration with the state-legislated Safe and Supportive Schools Commission to update and refine a safe and supportive schools framework and self-assessment tool.
-These resources provide guidance to schools on the creation of safe and supportive schools that foster positive school climates, and that integrate and align related initiatives, in order to improve educational outcomes for all students.
+In collaboration with the state-legislated Safe and Supportive Schools Commission, DESE updated and refined the safe and supportive schools framework and self-reflection tool.
+These resources provide guidance to schools on the creation of safe and supportive schools that foster positive, equity-focused school climates, and that integrate and align related initiatives, in order to improve educational outcomes for all students.
 Additionally, the work includes, but is not limited to, considering and recommending ways that the state and communities can better align, integrate, and streamline initiatives.
-This Commissionwill develop and submit to ESE’s Board recommendations for strengthening work in this area.
+The Commission submits annual reports to the legislature, outlining recommendations related to helping schools become more safe and supportive.

-ESE’s Rethinking Discipline initiative is currently engaging approximately three dozen schools and districts in a professional learning network to reduce the inappropriate or excessive use of long-term suspensions and expulsions, including disproportional rates of suspensions and expulsions for students with disabilities and/or of students of color.
+DESE’s Rethinking Discipline initiative has engaged with over three dozen schools and districts in a professional learning network since 2016.
+This initiative is geared towards reducing the inappropriate and excessive use of long-term suspensions and expulsions, including disproportional rates of suspensions and expulsions for students with disabilities and students of color.
 The network functions as a forum in which educators and administrators can learn with and from each other as they discuss their ongoing efforts, reflect on the challenges they face, and draw up plans to continue effective efforts and adjust practices as necessary.
-Lessons learned (by districts and ESE) will help inform other districts in the state that are grappling with these same challenges.
+Lessons learned (by districts and DESE) help inform other districts in the state that are grappling with these same challenges.
+More information can be found on DESE’s Rethinking Discipline webpage.

-ESE has created guidance on school policies regarding substance use and effective substance use prevention education (policies that are newly required by state law to be posted on districts’ websites and submitted to ESE).
-Additionally, ESE is working on guidance and regulations related to Recovery High Schools where students can earn a high school diploma and are supported in their recovery for alcohol and drug abuse addiction and disorders.
+DESE has created guidance on school policies regarding substance use and effective substance use prevention education (policies that are required by state law to be posted on districts’ websites and submitted to DESE).
+Additionally, DESE has established guidance and regulations related to Recovery High Schools where students can earn a high school diploma and are supported in their recovery for alcohol and drug abuse addiction and disorders.